-Ball Bearings utilize balls as the rolling elements.
-They are characterised by point contact between the balls and the raceways.
-As a rule, ball bearings rotate very quickly but cannot support substantial loads.
+Ball Bearings utilize balls as the rolling material.
+They are describe by point contact betwixt the balls and the raceways.
+As a rule, ball bearings rotate very quickly but cannot support consequential loads.

 Deep-Groove Ball Bearings

-The most commonly used bearings are Deep-Groove Ball Bearings.
-Thanks to their simple design, they are easy to maintain and not as sensitive to operating conditions thus are used in a wide range of different applications.
+The most generally used bearings are Deep-Groove Ball Bearings.
+Thanks to their elementary arrangement, they are easy to control and not as conscious to operating conditions thus are used in a wide range of different applications.

 In addition to radial forces, they absorb axial forces in both directions.
 Their low torque also makes them suitable for high speeds.